 Complex Analysis: Analytic Functions, Cauchy-Reimann

 Some basics of complex analysis.
 We will follow L. Ahlfors's Complex Analysis book.
-An analytic function is a complex-valued function with derivatives everywhere where function $f(x)$ is defined with an appropriate power series.
+An analytic function is a complex-valued function with derivatives everywhere where function f(x) is defined with an appropriate power series.
 Holomorphic functions are the same, with a different meaning.
-For an analytic function $f(z) = u+iv$, we write
+For an analytic function f(z) = u+iv, we write

-$\frac{\partial f}{\partial x} = \frac{\partial u}{\partial x}+i\frac{\partial v}{\partial x}$
+\frac{\partial f}{\partial x} = \frac{\partial u}{\partial x}+i\frac{\partial v}{\partial x}

 with the limit

-$f^{\prime}(z)=\lim _{k \rightarrow 0} \frac{f(z+i k)-f(z)}{i k}=-i \frac{\partial f}{\partial y}=-i \frac{\partial u}{\partial y}+\frac{\partial v}{\partial y}$
+f^{\prime}(z)=\lim _{k \rightarrow 0} \frac{f(z+i k)-f(z)}{i k}=-i \frac{\partial f}{\partial y}=-i \frac{\partial u}{\partial y}+\frac{\partial v}{\partial y}

 from which we can extract

-$\frac{\partial u}{\partial x}=\frac{\partial v}{\partial y}, \quad \frac{\partial u}{\partial y}=-\frac{\partial v}{\partial x}$.
+\frac{\partial u}{\partial x}=\frac{\partial v}{\partial y}, \quad \frac{\partial u}{\partial y}=-\frac{\partial v}{\partial x}.

 These differential equations have a name; Cauchy-Reimann differential equations.
 (They have well-meaning in complex analysis, greatly in Reimann spheres, from my readings.)
-If one compute $|f(z)
+If one compute |f(z) |^2, which is a Jacobian of u with respect to x and v respect to y, one can extract from the Jacobian that \Delta u and \Delta v are harmonic functions as

-$\Delta u=\frac{\partial^{2} u}{\partial x^{2}}+\frac{\partial^{2} u}{\partial y^{2}}=0$
+\Delta u=\frac{\partial^{2} u}{\partial x^{2}}+\frac{\partial^{2} u}{\partial y^{2}}=0

-$\Delta v=\frac{\partial^{2} v}{\partial x^{2}}+\frac{\partial^{2} v}{\partial y^{2}}=0$
+\Delta v=\frac{\partial^{2} v}{\partial x^{2}}+\frac{\partial^{2} v}{\partial y^{2}}=0

-and $u$ and $v$ satisfy the Cauchy-Reimann differential condition. $v$ is said to be a harmonic conjugate of $u$, $u$ is a harmonic conjugate of $-v$.
+and u and v satisfy the Cauchy-Reimann differential condition. v is said to be a harmonic conjugate of u, u is a harmonic conjugate of -v.

-If $u(x, y)$ and $v(x, y)$ have continuous first-order partial derivatives which satisfy the Cauchy-Riemann differential equations, then $f(z)=u(z)+i v(z)$ is analytic with continuous derivative $f^{\prime}(z)$, and conversely.
+If u(x, y) and v(x, y) have continuous first-order partial derivatives which satisfy the Cauchy-Riemann differential equations, then f(z)=u(z)+i v(z) is analytic with continuous derivative f^{\prime}(z), and conversely.

 Edit: If one wants to go at an advanced level (which sure one needs in theoretical computations), try Stephen Fisher's Complex Variables, as suggested by one friend.